tigard-tools/tigard/README.md

 * Connect your clip or socket to the header.
 Pay attention to pin 1, which is usually marked on sockets or has a red/highlighted wire on ribbon cables
 * Connect your clip to the target or insert your chip into the socket

+Finally, the JTAG header can also be used to get the I2C signals on .1" individual pins:

+* Connect the 8-wire JTAG harness to the JTAG connector
+* Connect the white SCL and grey SDA wires to your target's I2C pins

 In either case, you need to set the Tigard switches properly:

 * Select I2C on the mode selection switch